underwriteyourlife/officialsite/_posts/2017-10-28-Week7Evaluation.md

 One of the good things about this dish was that the originally strong flavor from the sesame oil settled down throughout the week.
 There were not very many other major changes, the noodles held their consistency well throughout the week and the flavor dulled to the point where it tasted more Chinese than Japanese.

-As with most all potato dishes, the only noticeable change was that the potatoes increased in condensation throughout the week, but I dind't find that this affected the flavor.
+As with most all potato dishes, the only noticeable change was that the potatoes increased in condensation throughout the week, but I didn't find that this affected the flavor.

 <figure class="half">
   <img src="{{ site.url }}/images/Meal Prep/Week 7/Evaluation/Monday Lo Mein.jpg">